 “On the H² Four-Block Model Matching Problem with Preview”

 Graduate (and undergraduate) students enjoy discounted registration fees to all IAAC workshops and courses.
 Additional support, including complete waiving of registration fees, may be possible upon request for full-time students who are not supported by their adviser or institution.

 Student Travel Stipend program

 One of our goals is to encourage the participation of Israeli graduate students in international conferences and schools in various areas of control.
 To this end, IAAC sets up a Student Travel Stipend program, IAAC-STS, to assist with registration, travel, and accommodation expenses for research graduate students.
 See the program regulations (in Hebrew) for details.
-The application form is available in PDF and DOC forms and the expenses declaration form required for reimbursement is available in DOC form.
+The application form is available in PDF and DOC forms and the expenses declaration form required for reimbursement is available in PDF and DOC forms.